samueljamesbell/samueljamesbell.github.io/research.md

 ---

 # Research interests
-What follows are a selection research questions that I’m currently or actively interested in investigating.
+What follows are a selection of questions that I’m actively interested in investigating.

 ## Deep learning and neuroscience